 - 16.14.
 Biodiversity plays an important role within our towns, villages and urban spaces as it helps to improve air quality, provides resilience to climate change, adds amenity value and supports wellbeing.
 However, biodiversity continues to decrease at an alarming rate.
 All new development within Compton must therefore seek to reverse this trend by minimising impacts and maximising opportunities for biodiversity net gains in accordance with paragraph 170(d) of the NPPF. - 16.15.
 Doing so, involves thinking creatively and strategically about how green spaces can be designed into new development or enhanced if already existing.
-While there is limited space within the footprint of the settlement to produce new meadows or waterways, Compton is lucky enough to be surrounding by an expanse of green space and therefore ensuring green corridors are retained will allow flow of biodiversity through, and surrounding, the village.
+While there is limited space within the footprint of the settlement to produce new meadows or waterways, Compton is lucky enough to be surrounded by an expanse of green space and therefore ensuring green corridors are retained will allow flow of biodiversity through, and surrounding, the village.
 Enhancing connectivity in this way can go hand in hand with improving accessibility for people via walking and cycling routes.
-The DEFRA biodiversity metric26was introduced in 2012 and forms an established accounting tool for measuring biodiversity losses and gains that result from development projects.
-The final version of the Biodiversity metric is expected to be published in December 2020.
-Methods of achieving biodiversity net gain could also involve local actions by enhancement and creation of hedgerows, design lighting to avoid shining into wildlife areas or habitat corridors, incorporate wildlife habitat into the building fabric such as with green roofs, bird and bat boxes/tiles, and planters. - 16.16.
-While important areas of green space have been designated as Local Green Space within this plan, there are many other much smaller elements of green infrastructure throughout the Parish that provide valuable spaces for biodiversity and amenity.
-These include existing hedgerows, areas of grassland, priority habitats and deciduous woodland that the NDP wishes to retain.
+The DEFRA biodiversity metric28 was introduced in 2012 and forms an established accounting tool for measuring biodiversity losses and gains that result from development projects.
+An update to the Biodiversity Metric is expected to be published in

-26 http://publications.naturalengland.org.uk/publication/5850908674228224
+28 http://publications.naturalengland.org.uk/publication/5850908674228224